agapebondservant/tap-data/workshop/content/deploy-mysql.md

 2 **secondary/read-only/failover** nodes which perform synchronous replication with the primary node, and 2 **proxy** nodes which use **MySQL Router** to route requests to the primary node.

-Let's demonstrate it by killing the primary node by <b>selecting the primary node in the lower console and hitting <font color="red">Ctrl-K</font>.</b>
+Let's demonstrate HA by killing the primary node by <b>selecting the primary node in the lower console and hitting <font color="red">Ctrl-K</font>.</b>
 Observe the activity in the cluster by running the query below in **phpMyAdmin** to view the new primary and secondary nodes:
 ```copy
 SELECT * FROM performance_schema.replication_group_members;